Trend Micro Review: Quick Expert Summary

 Yes, Trend Micro can fully protect you from malware.
 Its advanced malware scanner provides close to 100% malware protection and the web shield detected all of the dangerous websites in my testing.
 Trend Micro also comes with some pretty decent bonus features, such as a helpful privacy scanner that can secure your social media accounts, and basic parental controls that easily allow you to restrict how long your child can spend online and/or on a certain device.

-However, I didn’t think the system tune-up tools were very good, and the VPN is frankly terrible (especially for the price).
+However, there are some things I don’t like about Trend Micro.
+I didn’t think the system tune-up tools were very good, and the VPN and the password manager are mostly barebones when compared to what top standalone providers offer.

-Overall, Trend Micro provides good anti-malware protection, a wide range of useful features, and a user-friendly interface.
+But overall, Trend Micro is a decent antivirus.
+It provides good anti-malware protection, a wide range of useful features, and a user-friendly interface.
 There are, however, a number of other companies offering better additional protections for a similar price.
 But all of Trend Micro’s plans come with a free trial and a 30-day money-back guarantee, so you can try one out risk-free and see if it’s a good fit for you.

 Trend Micro — Frequently Asked Questions